 Configuring Users

-• Add, edit, and remove users
+• Create, edit, and remove user accounts

 • Enable and disable multi-factor authentication